alizehkhan/alizehkhan/README.md

-# Good design is about managing attention

-I'm a Frontend Engineer and Designer.
+# I'm a Frontend Engineer and Designer.
 I build and advocate for web experiences that prioritise content, inclusivity and simplicity.

-I code in `react` `typescript` `css` `html`
+I code in `html` `css` `typescript` `react`.

 I am nerdy about `design systems` `accessibility` `form ux`.

 ---

+❤️ Good interaction design is about managing attention.

-❤️ First intuitive, then discoverable.
+🧡 First intuitive, then discoverable.

-🧡 Choose the least powerful language suitable for the job.
+💛 Choose the least powerful language suitable for the job.

-💛 Design that respects convention over novelty
+💚 Design that respects convention over novelty

-💚 No abstraction is better than the wrong abstraction.
+💙 No abstraction is better than the wrong abstraction.

-💙 Use case coverage over code coverage.
+💜 Use case coverage over code coverage.